SMITP1483/Library-Management-System/README.md

    - Method: 'POST'
    - EndPoint: 'api/Books'
-   - Description: Adds a new book to the database.
+   - Description: Adding a new book to the database with InvalidArgument, BookAlreadyExists, InternalServerError Validation.
    - Request Body: JSON object representing the book.
 ``` bash
     {